Oueael/CodeWars/README.md

 # CodeWars

-Questions and answers to Code Wars without using regex as much as possble.
+Questions and answers to Code Wars without using regex as much as possble answered in javascript.